Former Dixon comptroller sentenced to 19.5 years in prison for $53 million tax theft

-Today, former Dixon Comptroller Rita Crundwell was sentenced to 235 months 19 years 7 months in prison.
+Today, former Dixon Comptroller Rita Crundwell was sentenced to 235 months, or 19 years 7 months, in prison.

 Crundwell pleaded guilty to wire fraud and stealing more than $53 million from the city of Dixon during a period of more than 20 years; a shocking amount, even by Illinois standards.

 Considering she lived high on the hog of taxpayer money for more than 20 years, the sentence seems not nearly long enough.
 But she still must face 60 separate state charges that may add to her prison time.

 More importantly, taxpayers and lawmakers alike must ask what can be done in Illinois to prevent this type of fraud from ever happening again.

 Central to the fraud Crundwell perpetrated on the people of Dixon was the fact that she was almost solely responsible for all of the accounting and treasury duties for the city.
 All local governments need to have multiple people responsible for the accounting and treasury duties.

 Local governments can also enact proactive online transparency best practices like the Illinois Policy Institutes 10-Point Transparency Checklist to protect against public fraud.